jels7/Library-Management-Database/README.md

 # Community Library Management System

 ## Overview
 The Community Library Management System is a static front-end application designed to manage library resources, including books, patrons, donations, and genres.
 This project allows users to perform CRUD (Create, Read, Update, Delete) operations through a user-friendly interface built with HTML, CSS, and JavaScript.
+The backend database is built with SQL.

 ## Project Structure
 ```